DeMarcoLab/fibsem/fibsem/segmentation/README.md

 2. (Optional) Download the sample dataset [Google Drive](Add link here)

 ## Running the segmentation code
 The code relating to the creation and training of a segmentation model expects the dataset images and labels to be in a TIFF File format.
 If you are utilising the labelling code within this repository to label your dataset, this is automatically done for you.
-If you are using a pre-existing dataset that is not in TIFF File format, there is a helper function in dataset.py that can be used to convert to images of any extension to TIFF.
+If you are using a pre-existing dataset that is not in TIFF File format, there is a helper function in dataset.py that can be used to convert images of any extension to TIFF.

 Labelling is performed by labelling.py, training and validation is performed by train.py, and inference is performed by inference.py.
 All of these files expect a yaml config file that is used to specify the directories and parameters to be used.